bitsharescrude/XBITS-HTLC/README.md

 Step 8: user confirms the transaction.. (new users will be issued approximately 10BTS to facilitate the payment of fees)

 # Transaction Clog
-XBITS is limited as it is not operated automatically so users are advised to excercise patience when dealing with XBITS XBITS will deal with users on a first come basis, to avoid clog the transaction ID of each transaction will be posted on the "HTLC records" repository
+XBITS is limited as it is not operated automatically so users are advised to excercise patience when dealing with XBITS.
+XBITS will deal with users on a first come basis.
+To avoid clog the transaction ID of each transaction will be posted on the "HTLC records" repository
 Users can also check up their transactions on the blockchain explorer bts.ai, cryptofresh.com or wallet.bitshares.org/explorer/.